verils/leetcode/README.md

 A LeetCode practicing repo

 ### Why Python?
-Hmmmm, nobody would complain his hair too much.
+Hmmmm, nobody would complain about his hair is too much.